The-Sanskar-Jain0901/Text_To_Face_GAN/README.md

 # Text_To_Face_GAN
-Generates a face upon image on giving text description of face attributes
+Generates a face image on giving text description of face attributes